ssbsukirat/medicine/Gastroenterology/Alimentary canal/Peptic Ulcer Disease.md

     - second most common
     - 6-7%
     - High mortality
     - Acute abdominal pain with tachycardia and rigidity
+    - Immunosuppression or elderly may not have same presentation
+    - more in elderly
+    - DUs penetration into pancreas causing pancreatitis
+    - GU penetration into left hepatic lobe
+    - Gatrocolic fistula after GU
+- Gastric